 Issue Control activity (and source) Action timing Responsibility Monitoring & reporting WW1: Production of wastes and excessive use of WW1.10: Major maintenance and repairs shall be carried out off-site whenever practicable.
-During construction Contractor Weekly and maintain records resources WW1.11: Where possible, fuel and chemical storage and handling shall be undertaken at central fuel and chemical storage facilities, such as petrol stations.
-During Construction Contractor Daily and maintain records WW1.12: On-site storage of fuel and chemicals shall be kept to a minimum.
+During construction Contractor Weekly and maintain records resources During Construction Contractor Daily and maintain records WW1.12: On-site storage of fuel and chemicals shall be kept to a minimum.
 During Construction Contractor Daily, maintain records and report any incidents WW1.13: All Project staff will be trained on these requirements and attendance will be recorded.
 All phases All personnel Maintain records